Infraste03/KGE_RS/fashion_generalization/alternate_learning/variants/v3/README.md

 - Task A: filtered MRR and Hits@K for `compatible_with`
 - Task B: Recall@20 and NDCG@20

-Task B candidates are restricted to the Fashion v3 item ID range.
+Task B candidates are restricted to the Fashion-Heavy item ID range.

 ### `run_step4_fashion_v3.py`